Do the Digit Insurance

 The practice of the cow face pose expands and activates the body's different meridians and the upper thighs' deeper tissues and ligaments.
 Additionally, in this position, the pelvic floor muscles are stressed, and the flow of blood to the pelvis is constrained.

-What Are the Easy Modifications of Gomukhasana?
+What are the Easy Modifications of Gomukhasana?

 Gomukhasana might be difficult for individuals to master at first, So let's find alternate approaches or adjust this position to make it a little more straightforward and uncomplicated.
 Some of them are as stated.